Villa Necchi Campiglio: History

-During World War II, the family evacuated to their villa in Barasso, Varese, and their Milanese home was requisitioned, becoming the headquarters-residence of Alessandro Pavolini.
-After the fall of the Salò Republic, it was occupied by the British and later served as the residence of the Dutch consul; the family regained possession after a few years.

 Angelo Campiglio died in 1984; sisters Nedda and Gigina died in 1993 and 2001, respectively.
 Without heirs, the sisters were concerned with finding a suitable purpose for the house, ultimately bequeathing it to FAI (Italian Environmental Fund).
 The villa underwent restoration under the direction of architect Piero Castellini.
 The works required over three years and an expenditure of approximately six million Euros.
 Upon completion, the villa was opened to the public in May 2008.

-Necchi Family

-The owners were prominent members of the cultured Lombard industrial bourgeoisie, and their lifestyle is reflected in the building, designed and constructed without budget constraints, showcasing the emerging architectural style (Italian Rationalism), the spacious and bright rooms, the furnishings, decorative arts, and the advanced and daring craftsmanship of the artifacts.

-The Necchi Campiglio family – specifically sisters Gigina (1901–2001) and Nedda Necchi (1900–1993), and Angelo Campiglio (1891–1984), Gigina's husband – were active in entrepreneurship between the 1920s and late 1960s, particularly in the production of enameled cast iron and sewing machines (the renowned Necchi brand).

 In popular culture

 In 2009, Luca Guadagnino's film I Am Love was filmed at the villa.
 The movie, which narrates a fictional story, features the wealthy Milanese Recchi family living in the mansion, a name evidently inspired by the villa's original owners.
 The house also features in Ridley Scott's 2021 film House of Gucci.